 Next, select the Encodings tab from the top menu.
 Select “Override global encoding settings” and then select the codecs you want to use, but note that you must keep telephone-event/8000 for DTMF to function properly.

 Although the account has the information it needs to register, it is recommended that you tweak which codecs Jitsi is sending the OnSIP SIP proxies.
 By default, it sends far more codecs than we support, which means that the INVITE packet size is unnecessarily large, which can cause problems with packet fragmentation.

 Click “Next” and you’ll see a summary of the options.
 Click “Sign in.”
 Jitsi Desktop for Mac is now ready to use.

 People rarely accuse Jitsi of being behind in features, and this latest version of Jitsi Desktop for Mac showed us that the softphone is doing just fine in terms of breadth of functionality.
 The main problem with Jitsi, as we discussed above, is one of reliability.

 As an open source product, Jitsi does not guarantee any quality assurances, nor are there support channels to fix errors.
 For that matter, there's barely any documentation on how to use the phone, and something as simple as making a call can cause confusion for the average user.
 It's not unusable, but if you or your employees aren't used to hands-off open source software, the experience can be jarring.

 Besides the UI and reliability issues, Jitsi is nevertheless a solid softphone that is free to use.
-The developers on the Jitsi team have done a phenomenal job creating and maintaining this open source SIP softphone.
+The developers on the Jitsi team did a phenomenal job creating and maintaining this open source SIP softphone.
 We see no issues with using Jitsi as a personal softphone.
-However, if you're looking for a team or company-wide deployment, we recommend using a more reliable softphone like Bria or OnSIP.
+However, if you're looking for team or company-wide deployment, we recommend using a more reliable softphone like Bria or OnSIP.